-When a friend or family member is diagnosed with cancer, it can be hard to know what to say.
+When a family member or friend is diagnosed with cancer, it can be hard to know what to say.
 Do we talk about the diagnosis?
 Or is it better to provide distraction during a difficult time?
-Whilst every cancer journey is as individual as the person affected, we speak to the experts about how best to provide support.
+Whilst every cancer journey is as individual as the person affected, we speak to the experts about the best way to offer support.

-When someone we love is suffering, it's natural to want to offer reassurance.
-But telling someone they'll be fine when the future is uncertain may only make them feel more alone.
+When a friend or loved one is suffering, it's natural to want to offer reassurance.
+But, telling someone they'll be fine when the future is uncertain may only make them feel more alone.
 Instead, allowing someone to talk about their difficulties and fears can provide a much-needed outlet.

 "I have friends that have a great knack of just listening when I have a moan about the collateral damage of treatment or my fears about recurrence.
 They don't tell me it will be fine or that I have a lot to be grateful for, they just agree that having cancer sucks," agrees ex breast-cancer patient Sarah Coombes, who blogs for charity Flat Friends.

 It's also important to ensure that we don't play down their fears and concerns: "If they're scared, don't tell them not to be scared.
 People have to have space to feel what it is they're feeling," explains Angela Keane, humanistic counsellor and member of Counselling Directory.

 "Sometimes it's worth saying: 'I'm finding it difficult you've got cancer because I love you'," adds Laura Lee, CEO of charity Maggie's Centres, which provides practical support for all people with a cancer diagnosis and their families and friends.
 "When we talk about the impact on us and our own vulnerabilities, it helps the person to realise they are not alone."